AaronV-T/AutoBiographer/README.md

  - Showing coordinates of events on the map, giving a visual history of your character's adventures.
  - Showing occasional reminders for low rank combat skills.
  - Allows players to create notes.
+ - Indicating new Season of Discovery items and units in tooltips.

 ## Possible Future Features